Alexpascual28/rprk_turtlebot_lab_sessions/rprk_turtlebot.md

 * PuTTY: To establish comms with the Pi using *SSH*. (or equivalent)
 * WinSCP: For FTP comms and file transfer. (or equivalent)
-* XMing: To forward camera image information. (or equivalent)
+* XMing: To forward camera image data. (or equivalent)

 **Hardware**